couchbaselabs/mini-hacks/space-shooter/README.md

 Alright, with that out of the way let's go ahead and open up the MonoDevelop-Unity project (Assets > Sync MonoDevelop Project) and start in `GameController.cs` found under the Assembly-CSharp > Scripts folder. (this is part of the original space shooter project, but we are going to edit it)

 1. Lets start with something simple.
-Add the following using statements to the top of the file:
+Add the following using statements to the top of the `GameController.cs` file:
 	```c#
 	using Couchbase.Lite;
 	using Couchbase.Lite.Unity;